 - Cons: Resort right on the beach, can get crowded

-#5 Playa Colorado
+5. Playa Colorado

-- Pros: World-class wave, consistent, private
+- Pros: World-class wave, consistent, private.

-- Cons: Somewhat overdeveloped, can be dangerous for true beginners
+- Cons: Somewhat overdeveloped, can be dangerous for true beginners.

-6# Playa Amarilla
+6. Playa Amarilla

-- Pros: Gentle waves, relatively uncrowded, beautiful scenery
+- Pros: Gentle waves, relatively uncrowded, beautiful scenery.

-- Cons: The nearby town of El Gigante is expensive, rips
+- Cons: The nearby town of El Gigante is expensive, rips.

-Located just north of El Gigante and south of Playa Colorado, Playa Amarilla is a learner surfers dream.
-With clear waters, lefts and rights that break over a sand bottom plus verdant forest that runs all the way to the sand.
+Located just north of El Gigante and south of Playa Colorado, Playa Amarilla is a dream for beginner surfers.
+It has clear waters, lefts and rights that break over a sand bottom.
+Not just that, it has a fecund forest that runs all the way to the sand.
 Given its proximity to Playa Colorado, you’ll most likely never have to contend for waves with more experienced surfers.